geoblacklight/geoblacklight.github.io/README.md

 	*   `/showcase`
 	      *    image files (generally screenshots of GeoBlacklight instances) just for the showcase page
 	      *    `index.md`: all the GeoBlacklight instances listed on the showpage
+	*   `/stylesheets`
-	*   `/stylesheets/extra.css` : a CSS file that can define colors, fonts, and other customizations for the site
+		*   `extra.css` : a CSS file that can define colors, fonts, and other customizations for the site
+		*   `neoteroi.css`: a CSS file just for the content displayed in grids (boxes)